 The Act fixes this by by striking “second or subsequent conviction under this subsection” and inserting “violation of this subsection that occurs after a prior conviction under this subsection has become final”.
 This would mean that the person in the situation above would be subject to five years for each offense because the first offense had not become final yet.

 FIRST STEP ACT EXPLAINED: SECTION 404 RETROACTIVELY APPLIES THE FAIR SENTENCING ACT OF 2010

 Prior to the Fair Sentencing Act a person charged with an offense involving crack cocaine would serve 100 times more than a person charged with the same amount of powder cocaine.
 After the Fair Sentencing Act that number went down from 100:1 to 18:1.
 The Fair Sentencing Act was not originally deemed retroactive.

 The FIRST STEP Act retroactively applies the Fair Sentencing Act of 2010.
 An inmate seeking relief under this portion must file a motion asking the court to grant the retroactive application of the Fair Sentencing Act.
 An inmate can only file one motion for relief under this Act, if an inmate is denied under this Act then they may not file another one.
 This means that filing a strong motion is paramount.

 The Law office of Jeremy Gordon will be accepting cases for inmates seeking to file for retroactive application of the Fair Sentencing Act.
 We are only taking a select few cases in order to provide excellent service to our clients.
-If you believe that you are eligible for relief under the Fair Sentencing Act of 2010 then please reach out to out office at 972-483-4865 today or email us at [email protected]
+If you believe that you are eligible for relief under the Fair Sentencing Act of 2010 then please reach out to out office at 972-483-4865 today or contact us to schedule a complimentary phone call.